Back to News Page

 Cap Rate and ROI are common terms in real estate deal projections.
 It is important investors understand how they are determined and how they impact a real estate deal.

-Cap Rate simply stands for Capitalization Rate.
-This is a valuation calculation used to compare different real estate investments.
-It is calculated as the ratio between the annual net operating income (NOI) of the property against its current market value.
 That market value will typically fluctuate based on the current cost of debt, other elements specific to the property type, and the submarket that the property is located in.

 There are multiple ways to calculate the Cap Rate depending on your inputs and what you are trying to determine.
 You only need two of the three figures to get the third (Cap Rate, NOI, Value).